-Her instructional publications in the series, Metal Techniques of Bronze Age Masters, including Russian Filigree (DVD, 2006), Rings (DVD, 2008), All Chained Up (paperback, 2008), Eastern Repoussé and Chasing (DVD, 2009) and her iPhone™ app, iMakeJewelry have sold throughout the world.
+Her instructional publications in the series, Metal Techniques of Bronze Age Masters, including Russian Filigree (video, 2006), Rings (video, 2008), All Chained Up (paperback, 2008), Eastern Repoussé and Chasing (video, 2009) and her iPhone™ app, iMakeJewelry have sold throughout the world.
 Her newest book, Giving Voice won a 2019 IPPY award for best ebook design.
 Victoria creates and lives in Atlanta, Georgia.

 Read more about Victoria’s inspiration…